 In PMBOK 6th edition, the processes are organized around the process groups.
 Since processes are more relevant to the process group as compared to a knowledge area, PMBOK 6th edition has organized processes by process groups.
 As already mentioned, PMI listens to the practitioners and hence brought about this change in PMBOK 6th edition.

 Change #1: Changes in total chapters in PMBOK 6th edition

-We had a total of 13 chapters in PMBOK 5th edition.
-Chapter 1-3 was to give you an overall picture of project management framework and the role and skills of a project manager.
-It covered the concepts of project, program, portfolio and organizational structures in addition to the life cycle of project.
+We had a total of 13 chapters in the PMBOK 5th edition.
+Chapter 1-3 was to give you an overall picture of the project management framework and the role and skills of a project manager.
+It covered the concepts of the project, program, portfolio, and organizational structures in addition to the life cycle of a project.